brucehq/bruce-docs/content/modes/_index.md

 Majority of the documentation here is centralized on execution mode as that is what is at the heart of bruce.
 Execution mode makes use of a manifest file to execute a list of steps to configure / build / deploy or run a set of run books in a reproducible manner on the respective machine you are on.
 As seen in the getting started guide and the previous CLI application start guide.
 A manifest consists of variables and steps of operators which will execute in order as a sequence.

-Since the vast majoirty of the documentation already focuses on this behaviour, within this section we will concentrate on the secondary execution mode.
+Since the vast majority of the documentation already focuses on this behaviour, within this section we will concentrate on the secondary execution mode.

 ## Server Mode.